elavia/liquid_spheroid/README.md

 Pkg.add("GSL")
 Pkg.build("GSL")
 ```
-	but under certain circunstances one command or both fails miserably.
+	but under certain circumstances one command or both fail miserably.
 	This is a bug related to a dependency on linux package gsl-devel.
 A workaround is to install previously
 	this package, via
 ```console